Educational Services and Sanctions

 Educational Projects

-A student may be required to review a policy, watch a video, attend a program, or have a facilitated discussion with another staff member and write a reflection paper that reinforces an understanding of our policies and community’s expectations, understand how an incident affects self and others, and evaluate outcomes.
+A student may be required to review a policy, watch a video, attend a program, or have a facilitated discussion with another staff member, and to write a reflection paper or create a presentation that reinforces an understanding of our policies and the community’s expectations, including how an incident affects the self and others.